Lamont Strothers: Professional career

 In the 1991 NBA draft, the Golden State Warriors drafted him in the 2nd round—43rd overall—making him the highest-ever draft pick for an NCAA Division III player.
 He was subsequently traded to the Portland Trail Blazers.
 He spent parts of two seasons with Portland and the Dallas Mavericks, amassing an NBA career average of 4.6 points per game in a total of 13 games.

 Strothers played most of his career overseas and enjoyed success in the Philippines as an import for the San Miguel Beermen from 1996 to 2002.
-He was voted Best Import in the 1999 PBA Governors Cup and led the team to championship.
+He was voted Best Import in the 1999 PBA Governors Cup and led the team to a championship.
 He also led his sixth-seeded team to the 2000 Governor's Cup title.
 Strothers finished his PBA career with over 3,900 points.

 Coaching career

 Strothers, in 2006–07, was the head coach of a 15–8 team at Bethel High School, Virginia.
-In 2010, he was part of the USA South Conference inaugural Hall of Fame class.
+In 2010, he was part of the USA South Conference's inaugural Hall of Fame class.
 Strothers was part of the CNU Captains' run to the Final Four as an assistant to Carolyn Hunter during the 2010–11 season.
 In August 2011, he was hired as head boys' varsity basketball coach at Warwick High School in Newport News, Virginia.
 Replacing longtime coach Ben Moore in 2011–12, his team went 1–20 overall and 0–18 in the Peninsula District in his first season.
-The next year, his Raiders 8–15, 5–13.
+The next year, his Raiders were 8–15, 5–13.
 In March 2013, Strothers announced he was leaving Warwick.

 In 2015, Strothers was coach of the Nansemond-Suffolk Academy boys' basketball team.

 In 2017, Strothers was named coach of the Smithfield High School boys' basketball team.

 In 2018, after the death of coach Benjamin Moore, who was a close family friend and father-like figure, Strothers took over the basketball program at Menchville High School.